karenpayneoregon/dateonly-primer/readme.md

 }
 ```

+# Project NewtonsoftDateOnlyTimeOnlyApp

+Shows how to work with DateOnly with Bogus library and Json.net library

 # How to work with provided code

 First off, Microsoft Visual Studio 2022 or higher is required along with running Microsoft SQL-Server (at least Express edition for the EF Core project) .